 Cell Actions

-component allows you to define interactive behavior for specific cells using the cellActions
+The Datatable component allows you to define interactive behavior for specific cells using the cellActions prop (previously called rowActions).

 This is useful when you want to make a cell clickable—for example, to navigate to a detail page, open a modal, or trigger a custom handler—based on the column it belongs to.